windmaomao/react-sheet/gatsby/content/posts/frontend-fangjin-2018.md

 #### Recognition Award, Jan 2017

 Recognized for outstanding performance, for the exceptional UI framework build.
 Deutsche Bank, US.

+> "Fang continues to build his MC profile globally and is well respected across his peers group and stakeholders.
+Fang has helped build complex business solutions that can sustain a high level of performance in CE where he has proven himself.
+He should be considered for promotion in the next round." - performance review from Deutsche Bank

 #### Book Cover Design, Sep 2010